 Early Years Foundation Stage (EYFS) – Bumblebee and Ladybird classes

 With the introduction of the Universal Infant Free School Meals, all our infant children enjoy a hot meal cooked on our premises.
-Children share their share their lunchtime play with the whole school, which means that they get to see their friends from other classes.
-All children in our EYFS unit have a buddy from Key Stage Two who helps them get to know the schools and playgrounds and to feel part of the ‘Moorlands Family’.
+Children share their lunchtime play with the whole school after the Easter half term holidays, which means that they get to see their friends from other classes.
+All children in our EYFS unit have a buddy from Key Stage Two who helps them get to know the schools and playgrounds and to feel part of the ‘Moorlands community’.